trungdong/prov/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-prov could always use more documentation, whether as part of the
+We could always use more documentation, whether as part of the
 official prov docs, in docstrings, or even on the web in blog posts,
 articles, and such.